dkriegner/xrayutilities/doc/source/examples.rst

 * sample tilt angle in degree
 * sample tilt azimuth in degree
-* and the x-ray wavelength in Angstrom
+* and the x-ray wavelength in angstrom

 .. literalinclude:: example_xu_ccd_parameter_hkl.py
     :linenos: